1 - Overview

 Work History

-You can view the operation history of the selected resource on the Event Streams list page.
+On the Event Streams List page, you can view the operation history of the selected resource.

 CategoryDetailed description

-• Work details, work date/time, resource type, resource ID, resource name, event topic, work result, worker information verification
+• Task details, task date/time, resource type, resource ID, resource name, event topic, task result, operator information verification

 Table.
 Event Streams Job History Tab Detailed Information Items

-If you need to change the existing configuration options of a created Event Streams resource, manage parameters, or add broker node configurations, you can perform the tasks on the Event Streams Details page.
+If you need to change the existing configuration options of a created Event Streams resource, manage parameters, or add a Broker Node configuration, you can perform the tasks on the Event Streams Details page.

-If changes occur to the running Event Streams resources, you can start, stop, or restart.
+If changes occur to a running Event Streams resource, you can start, stop, or restart it.

-To control the operation of Event Streams, follow the steps below.
+To control the operation of Event Streams, follow these steps.

-3. On the Event Streams List page, click the resource to control operation.
-It navigates to the Event Streams Details page.
+3. On the Event Streams list page, click the resource you want to control.
+3. Go to the Event Streams Details page.

-4. Check the Event Streams status and complete the changes using the control button below.
+4. Check the Event Streams status and complete the change using the control button below.

-• Start: the server where the Event Streams service is installed and the Event Streams service is running.
+• Start: Event Streams service is installed on the server and the Event Streams service is running (Running).

 • Stop: The server where the Event Streams service is installed and the Event Streams service will be stopped (Stopped).